-New Yorkers grade one of their own: President Donald Trump
+President Donald Trump’s first 100 days: NYC weighs in - amNewYork

 “If you’re friends with Trump or if you’re in real estate or the 1 percent, you’re good.
 Everybody else, too bad,” he said, adding both of his parents are doctors.
 “They should repeal [the ACA], but they should put something that works.”

-Grace Feyijinmi, 29 and a psychology student from New Brighton, SI, said she has been completely dismayed by Trump’s presidency so far.
+Grace Feyijinmi, 29, and a psychology student from New Brighton, Staten Island, said she has been completely dismayed by Trump’s presidency so far.

 “It’s important to me to ensure coverage for people with chronic illness and to protect reproductive rights,” she said, adding that she had believed Trump was bluffing during his campaign, when he said he had a plan to replace ACA.
 “He didn’t have a working plan coming in.”

-Maureen McDonald, 68, a retired law librarian from Silver Lake, SI, who voted for Trump, derided both democrats and republicans in Congress for hobbling the administration.
+Maureen McDonald, 68, a retired law librarian from Silver Lake, Staten Island, who voted for Trump, derided both Democrats and Republicans in Congress for hobbling the administration.

 “I think he’s doing well but Congress is blocking him at every step,” she said.
 “I think they once said that politics was the art of compromise; that isn’t happening.
 You’re supposed to be serving the entire country, not scoring points in your party.”